awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-permissions.md

 ## IAM permissions required to associate Lambda@Edge functions with CloudFront distributions<a name="lambda-edge-permissions-required"></a>

-In addition to the IAM permissions that you need to use AWS Lambda, the IAM user needs the following IAM permissions to associate Lambda functions with CloudFront distributions:
+In addition to the IAM permissions that you need to use AWS Lambda, the user needs the following IAM permissions to associate Lambda functions with CloudFront distributions:
 + `lambda:GetFunction`

   Allows the user to get configuration information for the Lambda function and a presigned URL to download a \.zip file that contains the function\.